aws-samples/data-perimeter-policy-examples/service_specific_guidance/glacier-specific-guidance.md

 If you want to restrict access to trusted identities and expected networks, consider implementing these additional controls:

+* **Preventative control example**: Consider restricting [SetVaultAccessPolicy](https://docs.aws.amazon.com/amazonglacier/latest/dev/api-SetVaultAccessPolicy.html) permissions to administrators only using an SCP.
+See [restrict_resource_policy_configurations_scp.json](../service_control_policies/service_specific_controls/restrict_resource_policy_configurations_scp.json) for an example policy.
-* **Detective control example:** Consider using CloudTrail management events to monitor the [SetVaultAccessPolicy](https://docs.aws.amazon.com/amazonglacier/latest/dev/api-SetVaultAccessPolicy.html) calls in your environment (specifically, the policy request parameter).
+* **Detective control example:** Consider using CloudTrail management events to monitor the [SetVaultAccessPolicy](https://docs.aws.amazon.com/amazonglacier/latest/dev/api-SetVaultAccessPolicy.html) calls in your environment (specifically, the Policy request parameter).
 If necessary, remediate with the responsive controls of your choice.

 **Additional consideration 2**